 Here is a diagram of a fractionating column to illustrate how kerosene is collected:

-If you are going to be storing heating oil at your home, then it is important that you meet regulations set by the government.
+If you are going to be storing heating oil at your home, then it’s important that you meet the oil tank regulations set by the government.

 For more information, consult the government website.